Campbell-Muscle-Lab/GelBox/docs/pages/tutorial/tutorial.md

 * TOC
 {:toc}

-Users can start a new analysis and also revisit their old analyses by loading it.
+Users can start a new analysis and also revisit their old analyses by loading them.